mesquita/mesquita.github.io/cv.md

 ## Research Projects
 ---

-### 2018 -
+### 2018 - 2020

 Researcher in collaboration project:

 *Federal University of Rio de Janeiro (SMT) / CENPES (Petrobras)*

 Title:  Multiple Analysis and Diagnoses for Maximum Perforation Performance of Oil Wells.

+Worked as a research engineer exploring solutions using big data and machine learning techniques to successfully achieve the goal of identifying and classifying mechanical problems in signals acquired during oil well drilling processes.

 ## Language